mxgrn/geektrackbot/README.md

 <img alt="Geektrack screenshots" src="https://github.com/mxgrn/geektrackbot/assets/33935/146064e1-bc2c-4262-b5de-ddbb3c06a56a">
 <br>

-A versatile [logging and tracking solution](https://t.me/geektrackbot) I've been building for myself and friends since 2022.
+[Geektrack](https://t.me/geektrack) is a versatile logging and tracking solution I've been building for myself and friends since 2022.
 Now in public beta.

 It's built on top of the [Telegram](https://telegram.org/) platform.
 Using chats as trackers turned out to be a very [powerful and simple idea](https://github.com/mxgrn/geektrackbot?tab=readme-ov-file#why-not-a-native-app).